Defenders of Oasis: Plot

 While replenishing supplies at an island village, the group is ambushed by Al Karria, an elite Yufurat royal guard.
 Al murders Sindbad's father, kidnaps Mariam, and strands the Prince and Sindbad on the island.
 Within the island's temple, the Jinn learns a spell that allows the group to teleport to Mahamoud.
 The Prince informs King Mahamoud of Mariam's capture and meets the magician Kala Han, who suspects that Mariam is being held in the Yufurat Empire's capital Gylan.
 The Prince obtains a Gylan passport from a Yufurat deserter and infiltrates Al Karria's castle, but falls into a trap and is imprisoned in Al's dungeon.
-The Prince escapes execution and releases Mariam, who discloses the Emperor's goal to obtain the holy rings, her ring having been taken.
+The Prince escapes execution with the help of a thief named Agmar and releases Mariam, who discloses the Emperor's goal to obtain the holy rings, her ring having been taken.
 The group returns to Mahamoud, where Kala Han reveals that the third ring is hidden in a tomb near the village of Uruk.
 Mariam, grateful for her rescue, gives the Prince an amulet capable of putting the dead to rest.
 At Uruk, the group retrieves a hammer that can open the tomb from the hideout of Ali Baba and his bandits, who have been terrorizing the village.
 Upon retrieving the third ring, the Prince is contacted by Jamshid's spirit, who warns the Prince of Ahriman's plot to escape his imprisonment by destroying the rings.
 Outside the tomb, the Prince is tricked by Al, disguised as Mariam, into relinquishing the lamp.
 The resistance group finds the Prince in Uruk and recruits him into an operation to liberate Shadam.
 The Prince infiltrates the castle and confronts Al, who appears to hold King Shadam hostage for the other two rings.
 After taking the rings, Al reveals the King to be a zombie reanimated to serve Yufurat.
 After being forced into battle with the King and the Jinn, the Prince uses Mariam's amulet to put his father's spirit to rest.